HalfasleepDev/DriveCore/README.md

 ## Getting Started

 ### Clone the Repository
-`git clone https://github.com/YourUsername/DriveCore.git cd DriveCore`
+`git clone https://github.com/HalfasleepDev/DriveCore.git cd DriveCore`

 ### Install Dependencies
 `pip install -r requirements.txt`
-- For host and client
+- For host and client.

 ### Configure RC Car Control Server
-- create `DriveCore` folder on the raspberry pi
+- Create `DriveCore` folder on the Raspberry Pi.
+- Create a python venv.
-- copy `drive-core-host.sh`, `driveCoreHost.py`, `getIpAddr.py`, and `webStream.py` to the raspberry pi's folder called DriveCore
+- Copy `drive-core-host.sh`, `driveCoreHost.py`, `driveCoreNetwork.py`,`coreFunctions.py`, `settings.json`, and `udpHostProtocols.py` to the raspberry pi's folder called DriveCore.

 ### Run the RC Car Control Server
 `cd Drivecore`
 `sudo ./drive-core-host.sh`
-- wait a minute or so for the flask server to start streaming
+- Wait a minute or so for the system to start broadcasting.

 ### Launch the Client Application
 `python3 DriveCore/D-14/Client-Side/client-app/main.py`
+- Log into the Control Server using the configured credentials set in `DriveCore/settings.json` on the Raspberry pi.

 ---